flipz357/smatchpp/README.md

 ## FAQ

-- *I want to process other kinds of graphs*: While seemingly somewhat tailored to AMR, smatchpp allows processing of all kinds of graphs.
-To process other kinds of graphs, it can be good to remove AMR-specifc arguments (like `syntactic_standardization` in `score.sh`), other than that there shouldn't be anything extra to do.
-Of course, if you have specific graphs it can also help to write your own standardizer (see example for AMRStandardizer in `smatchpp/preprocess.py`) and possibly create another Reader (currently it is possibly to read graphs in penman form or tsv, see readers in `smatchpp/data_helpers.py').
+- *I want to process other kinds of graphs*: This is simple.
+See [Example II](ex:basicdefault-ilp) scores two general graphs.
+Consider implementing your custom graph standardizer that can then be used as shown [Example III](ex:basicdefault-amr).

 - *I have very large graphs and optimal ILP doesn't terminate*: This is because optimal alignment is fundamentally an NP hard problem.
-In this case we have three options.
-1. use a heuristic by setting solver as HillClimber (unfortunately the solutions by heuristic will get worse if graphs are large since there are lots of local optima where it can get stuck).
-2. Use ILP with `--lossless_graph_compression` as argument from console (for python see [Example VIII](#lossless-gc)).
-This makes evaluation much faster and still gives an optimal score (the score tends to be slightly harsher/lower).
-3. you can play with the `max_seconds` argument in the ILP solver (see `ILPSolver` in `smatchpp/solvers.py`) and reduce it to get a solution that may be not optimal (as in the hill-climber) but also has a useful upper-bound to understand solution quality.
+Mitigation options: 1. use heuristic by setting solver as HillClimber (unfortunately heuristic will get worse if graphs are large since there are lots of local optima where it can get stuck).
+2. Use ILP with `--lossless_graph_compression` as argument from console (for python see [Example VIII](#ex:lossless-gc)).
+This makes evaluation fast and still gives an optimal score (the score tends to be slightly harsher/lower).
+3. You can play with the `max_seconds` argument in the ILP solver (see `ILPSolver` in `smatchpp/solvers.py`) and reduce it to get a solution that may be not optimal but also has a useful upper-bound to understand solution quality.
 Maybe, in case of large graphs option 2. is most suitable as it can offer best solution quality.

 - *I want to use other triple matching functions*: Sometimes, e.g., in evaluation of cross-lingual graphs, we want to have that a triple `(x, instance, cat)` be similar to `(x, instance, kitten)` and allow graded matching.
 Smatch++ allows easy customization of the triple matching function, and you can easily implement your own class.
 For examples, see file `smtachpp/score.py`.